vithursant/terraform-aws-spotgpu/README.md

 terraform apply
 ```

-5. Login to your EC2 Management Console and you should see your [Spot Instance Request](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html) as shown below.
+5. Login to your EC2 Management Console and you should see your [Spot Instance Request](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html).
 You should also see all of the instances and  volumes that were provisioned.

 ## Future Work
 TODO